 To give the sale the liquidator must first prepare and clean the premises to show respect for the late relative and their reputation.
 When this important step is skipped, you risk family friends and neighbors coming into a dirty and disheveled home with torn panties, dirty diapers (that’s right, you start off wearing them and end up wearing them full circle) messy closets, dirty dishes and filthy floors, pet urine, hair, just a whole lot of garbage in some cases and in most homes, this often takes around 2-6 days with four helpers to accomplish.

-While these workers are plugging away at making their goal of prepping the family home in time for the sale to be advertised that next Sunday for the following week, we feel it important to feed them one meal a day for 6 hours spent and up to two meals a day for 7-12 hours spent (that’s right, some days we each work 15 hours depending on the amount of work accomplished inside your family home and the level of hoarding appointed, the years lived there and the sheer volume of ‘stuff’ left to our disposal.
-We also buy our workers coffee, water or drinks (always non-alcoholic) while they are working as this is only polite behavior in a work environment.
+While these workers are plugging away at making their goal of prepping the family home in time for the sale to be advertised that next Sunday for the following week, we feel it important to feed them one meal a day for 6-8 hours spent working to make your place look it’s best.

 Next we have advertising for your estate sale.
 To do a thorough job of advertising your home’s liquidation, it is important that one not only have a loyal following of collectors and dealers who would travel to the moon to shop their unpicked authentic estate sales (another reason you don’t want to ‘stuff’ a sale with your own merchandise is that you soon get the reputation of being a liar or cheat and buyers stop showing up to shop at your sales no matter how convenient the location or how reasonable the prices) so choose wisely and try to hire a company with a good solid local reputation for giving fair and authentic sales where buyers are all treated equally and good deals can be had by all.